tearust/tea-docs/What_is_TEA?/Token_economy.md

 Imagine that people never die, what our human society will be like today?

-# What is the TEA Project’s Investment Value Given the Camellia NFT Will Die and [//TEA] is a Stable Token?
+# What is the TEA Project’s Investment Value Given the Camellia NFT Will Die and T is a Stable Token?

 We've discussed earlier that Camellia is an NFT that dies.
 To put the CML and [//TEA] economy in context, let’s take a look at how our real-life economy runs.